Raasay: Economy and culture

+In July 2026 it was announced that a disused ferry store would be converted into the island's first venison processing facility.
+The project will be funded by a grant of £129,000 from the Scottish Government Carbon Neutral Islands programme.

 Prehistory

 Between 1999 and 2004 a large scale archaeological project, Scotland's First Settlers, was undertaken in the Inner Sound to locate and examine sites relating to the Mesolithic period in the strait.
 The entire coastline of the Inner Sound together with its islands was walked by volunteers and archaeologists.
 On Raasay they found 14 caves and rock shelters with evidence of prehistoric habitation, in the form of both middens and walls.
 Only the site at Loch an Sgurra at the far north of Raasay was confirmed as Mesolithic on the basis of both the stone tools and radiocarbon dating.

 History

 The spread of Scots culture from Dalriada north of Ardnamurchan is poorly understood and little is recorded of Raasay's early Christian period.
 The placename Kilmaluag suggests the presence of St Moluag in the late sixth century.

 Following Viking expeditions to the islands they called the Suðreyjar in the eighth century, Raasay became part of the Norse Kingdom of the Isles and for much of the period religious observance came under the jurisdiction of the Bishopric of the Isles.
 The Hebrides were yielded to the Kingdom of Scotland as a result of the 1266 Treaty of Perth, (Note: For the text of the treaty and a translation from the Latin to English see "Agreement between Magnus IV and Alexander III, 1266" Manx Society.
 IV, VII & IX.
 Retrieved 10 April 2016.) after which time control of the islands north of Ardnamurchan was in the hands of the Earls of Ross.
 In addition to the name "Raasay" itself, placenames such as Arnish (eagle headland), Suidhisnis (seething headland) and Eyre (beach or sand spit) are a legacy of the Norse presence.